zmp/robocar110_ros/rc110_core/rc110_drive_control/README.md

 /motor_rate [rc110_msgs::MotorRate]
-    auxiliary drive motor rotation rate and robot speed estimated from it , the speed is the rate * gears factor * PI * wheel radius
+    auxiliary drive motor rotation rate and robot speed estimated from it , the speed is the rate * gears factor * PI * wheel diameter

 /wheel_speeds [rc110_msgs::WheelSpeeds]
     separate speeds of each wheel measured by wheel encoders